cschotte/azure-maps-authentication/source/Anonymous/README.md

 ## Overview

-This sample eliminates subscription keys by using Azure Managed Identity to obtain short-lived Azure AD tokens for Azure Maps.
+This sample eliminates subscription keys by using Azure Managed Identity to obtain short-lived Microsoft Entra ID tokens for Azure Maps.
 The application acts as a token proxy, providing secure access without exposing credentials.

 ![Azure Maps using Managed Identity](../../images/managed_identity.png)